KAKE: History

 The station first signed on the air on October 19, 1954, as KAKE-TV (the "-TV" suffix was dropped in 2010).
 The television station was started up by KAKE Broadcasting Company, owner of AM radio station KAKE (AM 1240, now KNSS at AM 1330).
 It has always been an ABC affiliate.

 KAKE-TV and ABC programs were seen in the late 1950s and early 1960s on two additional stations in western Kansas: KTVC (channel 6) at Ensign, which signed on August 1, 1957, and KAYS-TV (channel 7) in Hays, which took to the air in 1958.
 The stations branded as the "Golden K Network".
 However, KAKE would lose both stations when they defected to CBS in 1961 and 1962.
 On October 28, 1964, KAKE signed on KUPK-TV (channel 13) in Garden City to serve as a satellite station for southwestern Kansas.

-During the 1970s, KAKE received letters, poems and packages from the "BTK" serial killer.
-One claimed responsibility for several of the BTK murders; another contained clues about an intended victim (who survived).
-During an interview with Wichita's police chief in the late 1970s, subliminal messages were broadcast on KAKE to convince the BTK killer to turn himself in; the effort was unsuccessful.
+In 1978, KAKE received a letter from Dennis Rader, the "BTK" serial killer.
+He asked for the police to send him a hidden message.
+During an evening newscast, a subliminal message was broadcast on KAKE to convince Rader to turn himself in; the effort was unsuccessful.
 In 2004 and 2005, the BTK killer once again sent letters to KAKE – one included a word puzzle, while another expressed concern about the colds that anchors Susan Peters and Jeff Herndon had suffered at the time.
-Park City resident Dennis Rader was eventually arrested and convicted of the murders.
+Rader was eventually arrested and convicted of the murders.

-In 1979, the station was sold to the San Francisco-based Chronicle Publishing Company, run by the de Young family, who also owned KRON-TV in San Francisco and WOWT-TV in Omaha, Nebraska; KRON (as well as a translator of that station), WOWT and KAKE and its translators all have facility IDs in the same range (which were assigned by the Federal Communications Commission around 1980).
+In 1979, the station was sold to the San Francisco-based Chronicle Publishing Company, run by the de Young family, who also owned KRON-TV in San Francisco and WOWT in Omaha, Nebraska.
 In 1987, Chronicle purchased KLBY (channel 4) in Colby, an independent station that had ceased broadcasting in December 1985, and converted it into a satellite of KAKE.
 In 1988, KAKE moved all of its translators on UHF channels 70 to 83 (which were being phased out from broadcasting use) to other, lower channel positions; in addition, a few the affected translators were shut down outright.